LCC Native American Student Association

-The LCC Native American Student Association (NASA) regrets to inform our community that our Annual Pow Wow, scheduled for April 4th, will be postponed until Fall 2020.
+The LCC Native American Student Association (NASA) regrets to inform our community that our Annual Pow Wow, scheduled for April 4th is cancelled and will NOT be rescheduled this year.

 Thank you for your understanding and most importantly, your continued support.

 Annual LCC Pow Wow scheduled for April 4th event has been cancelled.

 The Lane Community College Pow Wow will take place in the LCC Gymnasium, Building 5.
 This pow wow is a family friendly, free event.
 All drums and dancers are welcome.
 No alcohol or drugs are permitted.

 Pow Wow Schedule

 12:00 p.m.
 Gym/Vendors Open